Skip to Content

 In nonattainment and maintenance areas, the CAA requires that the fiscally constrained MPO plan and transportation improvement program (TIP) conform with the mobile source emissions budgets included in the SIP.
 The Commission, as the MPO for Southeastern Wisconsin, periodically prepares a conformity demonstration of the plan and TIP.
 Commission transportation planning models and the EPA MOVES model are used to produce estimates of mobile source emissions and demonstrate conformity.

-A report documenting the most recent conformity determination of the year 2050 fiscally constrained transportation system and regional transportation improvement program may be found here.
+This air quality assessment report documents the most recent conformity determination of the year 2050 fiscally constrained transportation system and regional transportation improvement program.

 Air Quality Improvement